ansible-collections/amazon.aws/docs/community.aws.elb_network_lb_module.rst

         subnet_mappings:
           - SubnetId: subnet-012345678
             AllocationId: eipalloc-aabbccdd
         listeners:
           - Protocol: TCP # Required.
 The protocol for connections from clients to the load balancer (TCP, TLS, UDP or TCP_UDP) (case-sensitive).
             Port: 80 # Required.
 The port on which the load balancer is listening.
+            DefaultActions:
+              - Type: forward # Required.
+Only 'forward' is accepted at this time
+                TargetGroupName: mytargetgroup # Required.
+The name of the target group
+        state: present

+    - name: Create an internal ELB with a specified IP address community.aws.elb_network_lb:
+        name: myelb
+        scheme: internal
+        subnet_mappings:
+          - SubnetId: subnet-012345678
+            PrivateIPv4Address: 192.168.0.1 # Must be an address from within the CIDR of the subnet.
+        listeners:
+          - Protocol: TCP # Required.
+The protocol for connections from clients to the load balancer (TCP, TLS, UDP or TCP_UDP) (case-sensitive).
+            Port: 80 # Required.
+The port on which the load balancer is listening.